Important Information and Updates

 Students may be awarded a Federal Pell Grant.

 Families making less than 175% and single parents making less than 225% of the federal poverty level (link to website) will see their students receive a maximum Federal Pell Grant award.
-Minimum Pell Grants will be guaranteed to students from households below 275%, 325%, 350% or 400% of the poverty level, depending on household structure.
-Pell Grant awards between the maximum and minimum amounts will be determined by the SAI.
+Minimum Pell Grants will be guaranteed to students from households below 275%, 325%, 350%, or 400% of the poverty level, depending on household structure.
+The SAI will determine Pell Grant awards between the maximum and minimum amounts.

 Assets related to family farms and small businesses are required to be included in the reporting process.

-When required, families must now report the value of their small business or family farm.
-If the family farm includes the principal place of residence, applicants should determine the total net value of all farm assets and subtract the net value of their principle residence to determine the final value of their farm assets.
+Families must report the value of their small business or family farm when required.
+If the family farm includes the principal place of residence, applicants should determine the total net value of all farm assets and subtract the net value of their principal residence to determine the final value of their farm assets.

 Disclaimer